 - 1. Enrolled full-time (nine credit hours or more) - 2.
-In good academic standing - 3.
+In good academic standing with a gpa of 3.3 or higher in their undergraduate program (new students) or their current program (enrolled students) - 3.
 Making satisfactory progress toward a graduate degree - 4.
 Recommended by their academic program

 A qualified graduate student may receive an assistantship in an amount not to exceed the cost of tuition and fees.
-Continuing students must maintain a cumulative grade point average of 3.0 or better to receive this assistantship.
+Continuing students must maintain a cumulative grade point average of 3.3 or better to receive this assistantship.
 All graduate students may be considered for this award.